RikkaApps/Sui/README.md

 For existing apps that already support Shizuku, add support for Sui (including changes for Shizuku API v11) should only take less than half an hour.

+### Command-line tool

+Sui has a command-line tool to allow you to run commands.
+It's not a full shell (for now).

+Since Sui does not add files to `PATH`, the files need to be copied manually.
+See `/data/adb/sui/post-install.example.sh` to learn how to do this automatically.

+After the files are correctly copied, use `sui --help` to see how to use the tool.

+> What's the meaning of this tool?
+There is already "su" from Magisk.
+>
+> This does helped me to investigate [a bug of Magisk](https://github.com/topjohnwu/Magisk/issues/3976) that happens rarely.
+At that time, Magisk's su is not available.

 ## Guide for application developers

 https://github.com/RikkaApps/Shizuku-API